2014–15 EuroLeague Women: Final

 The "beautiful" fourth quarter saw a comeback effort by Ekaterinburg led by Parker and Gruda.
 With six minutes to go, a Parker basket and subsequent foul shot cut the lead to four.
 However, two quick baskets by Prague pushed the lead back to nine.
 A Veselá steal and layup, described by FIBA as the game's most crucial play, and a basket by Robinson with 2:23 to play gave Prague a 67–56 lead and seemingly put the game out of reach.
 However, a furious comeback effort by Ekaterinburg ensued.
 Parker made back-to-back baskets while drawing fouls.
 She missed the free throw on the second one, but got the rebound and a basket, resulting in 7 total points between the two possessions.
 Prague missed several foul shots, leaving the door partially open for Ekaterinburg.
 A steal and basket by Nolan with six seconds left cut the gap to two points.
 However, Veselá hit two foul shots to seal the victory and provide the final 72–68 margin.

 Vaughn scored 18 points (12 in the second half) and grabbed 12 rebounds.
 She was named MVP of the Final Four thanks in part to a strong semi-final performance.
 Robinson scored a team-high 24, while also recording 4 rebounds and 3 assists.
 Parker led all players with 27 points and 14 rebounds in a losing effort.
 Gruda added 19 points and 9 rebounds, and Torrens scored 12.
 The rest of the team scored just 10 points on 4/24 shooting.
 As a team, Ekaterinburg was just 1/16 on three-pointers compared to 5/9 for Prague.

-The win gave Natalia Hejkova her fifth Euroleague title as a coach and made her the first coach to lead three different clubs to a title.
+The win gave Natália Hejková her fifth Euroleague title as a coach and made her the first coach to lead three different clubs to a title.
 She previously coached Ružomberok to the title in 1999 and 2000 and Spartak Moscow to the title in 2007 and 2008.
 She has never lost a final game.
 Veselá claimed her third title as a player, all with different teams, becoming the sixth player to win at least three Euroleague Women titles.